xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

   - BFD FLP is hit based on the parser context and trap code is generated accordingly.
   - In PMF stage, BFD packet is processed and sets the required traps & destination accordingly.
   - The packets are then sent to OAMP Engine.
-  - When OAMP Enginer receives the BFD packet, it has 2 options:
+  - When OAMP Engine receives the BFD packet, it has 2 options:
     - OAMP Engine consumes the BFD packet
     - OAMP Engine punts the packet to CPU.

-**OAMP punts the BFD packet to CPU**
+**OAMP Engine punts the BFD packet to CPU**

 -  When a BFD packet is forwarded to the OAMP engine, it must receive some information on how to process the packet.